Gullies on Mars: Recent changes in gullies

 The major issue with the CO2 frost model is trying to explain the erosion of rocks.
 Although there is considerable evidence for CO2 frost transporting loose materials, it seems unlikely that sublimating CO2 gas can erode and weather rocks to form gullies.
 Instead, CO2 frost might only be able to modify pre-existing gullies.

 Using data from the Compact Reconnaissance Imaging Spectrometer for Mars (CRISM) and High Resolution Imaging Science Experiment (HiRISE) on the Mars Reconnaissance Orbiter researchers studied over 100 Martian gully sites and found no evidence for specific minerals being more likely to be associated with gullies, or with the formation of hydrated minerals that would have been made by recent liquid water.
 This research adds evidence that liquid water was not involved with gully formation.
 However, as described above, the amounts of liquid water thought to be generated in near-freezing conditions from melting snowpacks are unlikely to cause chemical weathering in the first place.

-Some researchers believe that gully formation may involve both dry ice and liquid water.
+Some researchers believe that gully formation may involve both dry ice and liquid water, especially in the past.